 *Any items that are not picked up by 4pm will be considered donated.

 Checks will all be mailed by Friday after the sale.
-Please bring a self addressed stamped envelope with you to drop-off.
+Please bring a self addressed stamped envelope with you to drop-off or pick up.

 What exactly is a consignor?